David Stern Keynote Highlights 76 Capital Conference

 “The answer was that we were being invited by the National Olympic Committee of South Africa, which is a post-Apartheid organization and the ANC says that Nelson Mandela will stop by to say hello.
 So, we said, ‘That sounds good and we went.’

-“The night before the events, were were there and I was getting dressed and the head of NBA security, Horace Balmer, called and said Nelson Mandela would like to visit with you.
+“The night before the events, we were there and I was getting dressed and the head of NBA security, Horace Balmer, called and said Nelson Mandela would like to visit with you.
 So, I called (then NBA Players Association Executive Director) Charlie Granthem and said, ‘put your pants on and come ‘on, Nelson Mandela is coming up to my room.’

 “And, sure enough, there was knock on the door.
 At the time, I was told by security that he would never just go into a room, because they were worried for his life.
 And, I got to sit with Nelson Mandela for 45 minutes.
 It was the opportunity of a lifetime, and really, it informed some of the things we did for the NBA in terms of Social Responsibility.

-“Mr. Mandela said to us, and he taught me some things, as he said, ‘sports keeps kids out of trouble and it brings people together.’
+“Mr. Mandela said to us, and he taught me some things as he said, ‘sports keeps kids out of trouble and it brings people together.’
 So, when you heard (current NBA Commissioner) Adam Silver say that sports can bring people together, in the face of this China ‘situation,’ he was not ‘hoofing it.’
 He was repeating something that’s been the view of th NBA – embedded – because it’s what we believe in.

 “I’m sure many of you have seen the movie, Invictus, where Mandela goes to see the South African rugby team, which was predominantly white, but he thought it was important to be there and walk out to the field to show people coming together.
 That was a very interesting moment.